sanity/quickml/README.md

 [jaDTi](http://www.run.montefiore.ulg.ac.be/~francois/software/jaDTi/) is the first, it works, its fast, but its API is horrible, it doesn't take advantage of Generics, and forces you to use Vectors (which have been out of fashion for some years now).
-Its last release was in 2004.
+Its last release was in 2004, and it shows.

 [Weka](http://www.cs.waikato.ac.nz/ml/weka/) is actually a suite of learning algorithms, which include Decision Tree algorithms.
 Its
 API is marginally better than jaDTi, but still quite ugly by today's standards.
 Worse, it seems to be a memory hog, and had various